Engineering Predictable Surface Behaviour Over Time

 Surface-engineered systems address exposure by:

-• Designing surface layers to remain stable under prolonged UV radiation
+• Designing surface layers to remain stable under prolonged high-UV radiation

-• Managing moisture interaction to reduce blotching and colour distortion
+• Managing freeze-thaw, moisture interaction to reduce blotching and colour distortion

 • Allowing controlled thermal movement without surface distortion